near/docs/docs/validator/delegation.md

 1. Lockup Contract
 2. Staking Pool

-If you encounter issues, make sure you are running the latest version of [near-cli](https://github.com/near/near-cli), and you are familiar with [gas fees](../concepts/gas).
+Before starting, make sure you are running the latest version of [near-cli](https://github.com/near/near-cli), and you are familiar with [gas fees](../concepts/gas).

 ### 1. Lockup Contract